emeinhardt/cat-herder/README.md

    unable to change the product functor right now) into an instance of the associated category class.
- - Basic recursion schemes (`cata`, `ana`) suitable for use with categories (via an `HFunctor` class, etc.) are defined for free category types, but there are some missing features or rough edges.
+ - Basic recursion schemes (`cata`, `ana`) suitable for use with categories (via an `HFunctor` class, etc.) are defined for free category types.
  - There are typeclasses and instances for lifting existing and familiar typeclass instances into the package — mostly just for the category `->`.
  - To support evaluation and testing/development, there are two main product